dalibo/temboard/doc/temboard-howto.md

 ```
 curl https://<temboard-agent-address>:2345/discover

-{"hostname": "debian-tbd-agent.local", "pg_data": "/var/lib/postgresql/9.5/main", "pg_port": 5432, "plugins": ["supervision", "dashboard", "settings", "administration", "activity"], "memory_size": 518451200, "pg_version": "PostgreSQL 9.5.4 on x86_64-pc-linux-gnu, compiled by gcc (Debian 4.9.2-10) 4.9.2, 64-bit", "cpu": 1}
+{"hostname": "debian-tbd-agent.local", "pg_data": "/var/lib/postgresql/9.5/main", "pg_port": 5432, "plugins": ["monitoring", "dashboard", "settings", "administration", "activity"], "memory_size": 518451200, "pg_version": "PostgreSQL 9.5.4 on x86_64-pc-linux-gnu, compiled by gcc (Debian 4.9.2-10) 4.9.2, 64-bit", "cpu": 1}
 ```

-#### `supervision` plugin
+#### `monitoring` plugin

-The `supervision` plugin from `temboarg-agent` is in charge to collect system and PostgreSQL metrics about the host is running on.
+The `monitoring` plugin from `temboarg-agent` is in charge to collect system and PostgreSQL metrics about the host is running on.
 Periodicaly, these data (JSON object) are sent to `temboard` using an `https` API.
 To allow this data flow, a key must be built and shared between `temboard` and the `temboard-agent`.

   * On the agent side, the key has to be set in `temboard-agent.conf` file, under the `[temboard]` section, the parameter is `key`.
 Configuration must be reloaed.
   * On `temboard` UI side, you have to edit the corresponding `instance` and set the same key in `Agent key` field.